Forbidden subject for employers.

 * If you’re paying less than $250, compare your group coverage’s total out-of-pocket vs Medicare’s rich benefits.

-* Two months before you & your spouse’s birthdays, it’s time to evaluate and reconsider Medicare.
+* Two or three months before you & your spouse’s birthdays, it’s time to evaluate and reconsider Medicare.

 Here’s my reasoning:

 Medicare costs a total of about $300 per person in monthly premiums.
-For those with incomes over $85,000 if single (or couple under $170,000), click here to see higher income premium adjustments.
+(For those with incomes over $103,000 if single (or couple under $206,000), click here to see higher income premium adjustments.)

-- Part D plans for prescriptions start at $17/mo.
+- Part D plans for prescriptions start at $0/mo. (subject to income-based premium adjustments)

-Beyond these premiums, you are responsible for Medicare’s single annual $185.50 doctor deductible and prescription copays, etc. as defined by your Part D plan.
+Beyond these premiums, you are responsible for Medicare’s single annual $240 doctor deductible and prescription copays, etc. as defined by your Part D plan, some may also pay doctor and ER copays.